About the Department

 A major or minor in Philosophy can be especially useful to students seeking entry into professional programs in these areas and many others.
 Philosophy majors tend to do well on such pre-professional tests as the Graduate Record Exam (GRE) and the Law School Admissions Test (LSAT).
 The study of philosophy also can be intensely satisfying for its own sake: It enhances one’s ability to enjoy and pursue a lifetime of learning, self-expression, and exchange and debate of ideas concerning ourselves and the meaning of our existence.

-The purpose of the Honors in the Philosophy Program is to identify exceptional philosophy students and to encourage and recognize the development of their potential.
+The purpose of the Honors in Philosophy Program is to identify exceptional philosophy students and to encourage and recognize the development of their potential.

 To be eligible to participate in the program, a student must: